iainctduncan/learn-scheme-for-max/part_1.rst

   ;; a comment, you can skip typing this in

   ;; an expression we send to s4m, it has no prefix
+  ;; and its return value from the interpreter
   (+ 1 1)

-  ;; the return value from the interpreter s4m> 2
+  s4m> 2

 Some Scheme expressions have side effects.
 For example, the